AlistairBishop06/LIDAR/README.md

 # LIDAR

-A short atmospheric horror experience built in Unity, where sight is replaced by sound and scanning.
+A short atmospheric horror experience built in Unity, where sight is replaced by sound and scanning...

 ## Overview